 Tips For Telling Kids About Divorce – San Diego Divorce Mediation

-We are often asked by clients about breaking the news to their children.
+When it is time to tell kids about divorce, parents are right to have concerns for how to deliver this news to minimize impact.
+We are often asked by clients about breaking the news about the divorce and are often asked for tips for telling children about divorce.
 We often suggest they take home some of our books in our library but we also discuss some basic takeaways based on our reading and experience.
 Below are some general tips for telling the children about your divorce or legal separation.
 Recent research suggests that 75% of divorcing parents dedicate less than 10 minutes total speaking to their kids about the divorce.
 This can be very unhealthy for children as it’s crucial to sit down with your kids and break the news gently and as a family in a way that will explain things and not leave them feeling hurt.
+The same advice remains whether you are filing for legal separation or divorce in California.

 Schedule a free consultation Here with San Diego Divorce Mediation